TERMS AND CONDITIONS OF TRADE OF THE WATERBOY MANGAWHAI LIMITED

 6. CANCELLATION AND SUSPENSION OF WORK AND NO REFUNDS

-6.1 No cancellation charge applies if the order is cancelled prior to 8:00am, up to the day of delivery.
+6.1 No cancellation charge applies if the order is cancelled prior to 48 hours before the day of delivery.
 Beyond that time the customer may not cancel any order accepted by the supplier except upon terms which compensate the supplier for all expenses incurred and otherwise protect the supplier against loss, as agreed with the supplier.

 6.2 No refund shall be made for any prepaid orders except as follows.
-If products are ordered and paid for in advance and then cancelled after 8:00am on the day of delivery, then the customer shall be charged all and any reasonable costs incurred by the supplier before such cancellation and the supplier shall refund the balance if any.
+If products are ordered and paid for in advance and then cancelled 48 hours before the day of delivery, then the customer shall be charged all and any reasonable costs incurred by the supplier before such cancellation and the supplier shall refund the balance if any.
 Alternatively in the case of on- going supplies of products, the supplier may credit any prepaid amount or surplus to future supplies.

 7. EXCLUSIONS OF LIABILITY